MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bank-how-reconcile-bank-accounts-separately.md

 >
 > You can use the value to compare to your bank statement.

-## <a name="to-create-missing-ledger-entries-to-match-bank-statement-lines"></a>To create missing ledger entries to match bank statement lines
+## To create missing ledger entries to match bank statement lines

 Sometimes bank statement contains amounts for interest or fees charged.
 Such bank statement lines can't be matched because there aren't related ledger entries in [!INCLUDE[prod_short](includes/prod_short.md)].
 You must then post a journal line for each transaction to create a related ledger entry that it can be matched with.

 1. On the **Bank Acc.
 Reconciliation** page, choose the **Transfer to General Journal** action.
 2. On the **Trans.
 Bank Rec. to Gen. Jnl.** page, specify which general journal to use, and then choose the **OK** button.

-    The **General Journal** page opens with new journal lines for any banks statement lines that are missing ledger entries.
+    The **General Journals** page opens with new journal lines for any banks statement lines that are missing ledger entries.
 3. Complete the journal line with information such as the balancing account.
 For more information, see [Work with General Journals](ui-work-general-journals.md).
 4. To review the result of posting before you post, choose the **Test Report** action, and then choose an option for accessing the report.
 The **Bank Account Statement** report shows the same fields as at the header of the **Bank Acc.
 Reconciliation** page.
 5. Choose the **Post** action.